 The management applies Cost plus margin approach in setting product prices.
-The product prices are determined as either FOB (Free on Board) or CFR (Cost plus Freight).
+The product prices are determined as either FOB (Free on Board) or CFR (Cost plus Freight) or CIF (Cost Insurance and Freight).

 Performance obligation

 Revenue from the sale of goods is recognised when the ownership of the goods has passed to the buyer, upon delivery or collection of the goods depending on particular contract terms.